mankai-chow/FuzzifiED.jl/docs/src/core.md

 # Core functions

-## Global parameters
+## Environment parameters

-The following parameters globally defines how FuzzifiED works, _viz._ whether it outputs logs, how many threads it uses and where it reads its libraries.
+The following environment parameters defines how FuzzifiED works, _viz._ whether it outputs logs, how many threads it uses and where it reads its libraries.
 In general, you can keep it at default.
 ```@docs
 SilentStd
 NumThreads